Stewardship of resources

 - NS has a program to improve the energy efficiency of its office, yard, shop, and field facilities.
 That includes replacing older lighting and HVAC equipment with the most cost- and energy-efficient technologies available.
-For example, a $53-million energy-conversion project at the company's Juniata Locomotive Shop in Altoona, Pa., will reduce the shop's carbon emissions by 58 percent, improve energy efficiency by 50 percent, and save $4 million annually in operating costs.
+For example, a $53-million energy-conversion project at the company's Juniata Locomotive Shop in Altoona, Pa., is reducing the shop's carbon emissions by nearly 60 percent, improving energy efficiency by half, and saving $4 million annually in operating costs.

 - NS has participated in the American Chemistry Council’s Responsible Care Partner Program since 1996 and led developmentof the rail industry third-party certification protocol.
 This voluntary partnership program reflects the company's commitment to workacross business sectors to continually improve performance in environmental, health, safety, and security programs involving transport of chemicals.